Dealing with a Land Professional Knocking on Your Door

 • Is my neighbor getting a better deal than I am?????

 4. Be Advised.
-Make sure to consult an Oil and Gas attorney when negotiating with a Landman.
-The price for lease negotiation SHOULD be miniscule when compared to the bonuses, royalties, and payments that a potential lease or sale of minerals will bring.
+Make sure to consult an Oil and Gas attorney when negotiating with a land professional.
+The price for lease negotiation should be minuscule when compared to the bonuses, royalties, and payments that a potential lease or sale of minerals will bring.
 Pay a little to get a lot.
 Sacrificing a little up front is far more attractive than potentially suffering for years.
 You can get all the panic questions answered and hopefully enjoy “mailbox money” for years to come!